Trauma, Relationships & Emotional Recovery

 I Am in Love with a Married Man, Now What?

-Falling for someone who can’t fully choose you can feel confusing, intense, and deeply painful.
-This article explores why unavailable love can feel so compelling, how attachment and the nervous system shape these patterns, and how you can begin moving toward relationships that offer safety, dignity, and genuine emotional presence.
+Falling for someone who can't fully choose you can feel confusing, intense, and deeply painful.
+Understanding why unavailable love feels so compelling is often the first step towards something different.

 Why Setting Boundaries Feels So Hard (and What They Actually Look Like in Real Life)

-Struggling to say “no”?
-This trauma-informed guide explores why boundaries can feel difficult, how early experiences shape your ability to set limits, and how to protect your energy without being overwhelmed by guilt.
+Struggling to say "no"?
+This trauma-informed guide explores why boundaries feel so difficult, how early experiences shape your relationship with limits and how to protect your energy without being consumed by guilt.

 The Loneliness of Being in the Wrong Relationship